negativefnnancy/Negaive-Nancy-s-Video-Studio/README.md

-# Nancy Says
+# Negative Nancy's Video Studio

-**Nancy Says** is Negative Nancy's *video compiler*.
+Negative Nancy's live video production software!

-It's a program to generate Negative Nancy videos from video script files!
+It's the software Negative Nancy uses to create her Youtube videos and streams!

+_NOTE: this is super ultra pre-alpha right now!! none of this is reliable_

 _TODO: script and gif example_